Kingxukai/linux/Documentation/networking/phonet.rst

 --------------------

 The Phonet Pipe protocol is a simple sequenced packets protocol with end-to-end congestion control.
-It uses the passive listening socket paradigm.
+It uses the woke passive listening socket paradigm.
 The listening socket is bound to an unique free object ID.
 Each listening socket can handle up to 255 simultaneous connections, one per accept()'d socket.